ShashankRapolu07/SARCathon-AI-With-AutoTranslate/README.md

 ### Step 6:
 - Start the FastAPI server using uvicorn: `python -m uvicorn main:app --reload`

 > **NOTE:** Until the hackathon deadline, we are giving you our Pinecone Vector DB API for quicker setup and ease of access.
 This is temporary and will be removed post-hoc.
+UPDATE: API key removed.

 > **NOTE:** To use the **AutoTranslate** feature, you must generate your own **Google Cloud Translation API** key.
 Otherwise the application doesn't work.